netdata/netdata/logsmanagement/README.md

 ```
 it means that the systemd development libraries are missing from your system.
 Please see [systemd collector](#requirements-systemd-collector).

-2. Logs management does not work at all and I am seeing the following error in the logs:
+2. Logs management and kernel log collection do not work at all and I am seeing the following error in `collector.log`:

 ```
 [2020/10/20 10:39:06] [error] [plugins/in_kmsg/in_kmsg.c:291 errno=1] Operation not permitted
 [2020/10/20 10:39:06] [error] Failed initialize input kmsg.0